 Think of a mode of transport and India has it.
 Planes, trains, automobiles and, er.. camels.
 As a rule of thumb, the more you pay, the quicker you’ll get to where you want to be, but equally, the more you pay the less interesting your journey will be ;-).

 The least interesting way of travelling India.
 There are several companies running domestic flights around India and a record number of Indians are taking to the skies.
 Useful for long distances such as Delhi – Kochi.
-Airlines include Indigo (recommended), Spice Jet (less recommended) and Air India (not recommended).
-Our recommendations are based on reputation for punctuality and general reliability.
+Airlines include Indigo (recommended), the luxury carrier Vistara (recommended) Spice Jet (not great) and Air India (least recommended).
+My recommendations are based on reputation for punctuality and general reliability.